-- Senior Lecturer (Chemistry)
+- Senior Lecturer (School of Chemistry)

 I joined the School of Chemistry at the University of Glasgow in December 2003.
 As with all new lecturers and teachers at the University of Glasgow, I was immediately enrolled onto the New Lecturer and Teacher Programme during which each staff member is expected to work towards and attain a Postgraduate Certificate in Academic Practice.